autowarefoundation/autoware_tools/map/autoware_lanelet2_map_validator/docs/stop_line/missing_regulatory_elements_for_stop_lines.md

 ## Feature

-This validator checks whether each `stop_line` type linestring has a relavant regulatory element.
+This validator checks whether each `stop_line` type linestring has a relevant regulatory element.
 The issue specifies the stop_line "linestring" as the **primitive**, and the lanelet ID will be specified as the **ID**.

 | Message                                           | Severity | Description                                                                                 |